HUNTSVILLE SPEEDWAY PURE STOCK RULES 2021

 Must have emergency cut-off switch within drivers reach and highly visible to safety crew.
 All 12 volt connections must be safely insulated.

-- Rear control arm bushings may be replaced with Polyurethane or rubber replacements only.
+8. Rear control arm bushings may be replaced with hard Polyurethane or OEM rubber replacements only.

 Post Race Shock Buy Out – $60/per shock claim rule.
 Buyer must buy all four shocks at time of protest.
 All four shocks must be delivered to tech official undamaged and fully functional.
 Any person that does not submit to the claim rule will be Disqualified, NO Points, NO Money.
 Also, they will not be allowed to bring those shocks back at any time.
 Huntsville Speedway also reserves the right to purchase all competing shocks in this division at any time to preserve equal and fair competition.